-Information technologies could remove the 'shroud of secrecy' draped across private health care costDecember 2nd, 2013 in Health /
+Information technologies could remove the 'shroud of secrecy' draped across private health care costDecember 2, 2013 in Medicine & Health / Health

 The "shroud of secrecy" once draped across private health care service costs could be lifted with innovative information technologies, Princeton University professor Uwe Reinhardt wrote in a review published by the Journal of the American Medical Association (JAMA).